awslabs/graphstorm/graphstorm-processing/docs/source/index.rst

 To use the library to process your data, you will need to have your data in a tabular format, and a corresponding JSON configuration file that describes the data.
-The input data can be in CSV (with header) or Parquet format.
+The input data can be in CSV (with header(s)) or Parquet format.

 The configuration file can be in GraphStorm's GConstruct format, with the caveat that the file paths need to be relative to the